jbaxter6/ruby-project-guidelines-wdc01-seng-ft-060120/README.md

 ## What does this application do.

+Another functionality will be it will be able to track the different players and their teams in which they are associated within the league.

+## Game Functions

 This application will be able to track league games.
 It will be able to determine what was the home team as well as the away team with a corresponding final score.

-Another functionality will be it will be able to track the different players and their teams in which they are associated within the league.
+## Team Functions

+You could also figure out where a team plays by city.
+(Ex: team_name.city)

+.find_by_city - takes in a city as a string for the parameter, and then finds the team associated with that city.

+.find_by_name - takes in a name as a string for the parameter, and will then find the team associated with that name.

+## Player Functions

 It will go in even more depth and track different attributes that come along with each player.
 Such as (name, team, and position).

-If you would like to find out what players play a specific position in the league.
-You will be able to view all players who play a particular position ( Ex output: Player.get_by_position(position) )
+If you would like to find out what players play a specific position in the league, you will be able to view all players who play a particular position. ( Ex: Player.get_by_position(position) )